Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models

+To provide a more comprehensive comparison of various controllable models, we also include a comparison on CLIP score in Table \ref{table-clip_score} and present the results of user studies in Section \ref{user study} in the appendix.

 \textbf{Qualitative Comparison:} We further provide qualitative comparison of single and composed multi-conditions in Figure~\ref{fig-comp_single} and Figure~\ref{fig-comp_multi} respectively.
-For single conditions, we find that our Uni-ControlNet, ControlNet and T2I-Adapter can all perform overall well, and our results show slightly better alignments with input conditions.
-Notably, we only fine-tune 2 adapters for all conditions, whereas ControlNet and T2I-Adapter fine-tune eight adapters for eight different single conditions.
-Since ControlNet does not support composed multi-conditions, we only compare Uni-ControlNet with CoAdapter, which conducts further joint fine-tuning based on the base T2I-Adapters and an extra Fuser module.
-As shown in Figure~\ref{fig-comp_multi}, CoAdapter shows poorer composability when dealing with two local conditions, e.g., missing the podium in the first example and no car in the second example.
+For single conditions, as GLIGEN not considering the sketch condition, we use GLIGEN's results on the HED boundary as the second case in the first row for showcase.
+We find that our Uni-ControlNet, ControlNet, GLIGEN and T2I-Adapter can all perform overall well in single condition setting, and our results show slightly better alignments with input conditions.
+Notably, we only fine-tune 2 adapters for all conditions, whereas ControlNet, GLIGEN and T2I-Adapter fine-tune eight adapters for eight different single conditions.

+Since GLIGEN does not support composed multi-conditions, we only compare Uni-ControlNet with Multi-ControlNet and CoAdapter under the multi-condition setting.
+As shown in Figure~\ref{fig-comp_multi}, Multi-ControlNet and CoAdapter show poorer composability when dealing with two local conditions, e.g., missing the podium in the first example and no car in the second example.
 In contrast, our model can fuse the two conditions much better.
-As for composing a local condition with a global condition, CoAdapter performs okay, like the case of combing a sketch of a cup and a global condition of a cat.
+As for composing a local condition with a global condition, Multi-ControlNet is also not that good as shown in the second row in Figure~\ref{fig-comp_multi}.
+And CoAdapter performs okay in the case of combing a sketch of a cup and a global condition of a cat.
 However, when the two conditions are not that related, e.g., the example where there is a Canny edge of a Minion and a global condition of a bus in London, the image generated by CoAdapter appears to be unrealistic and the two elements are not well integrated.
 And our model effectively creates a Minion-shaped bus with car windows and vivid background.